streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/Concepts/_index.md

 The concept of `Topology` is not specific to Azkarra but is fundamental in the implementation of a Kafka Streams application.
 A Topology is an object that is part of the public Kafka Streams API and allows you to define all the operations (i.e stateless or stateful) to be performed on one or more Kafka topics.

-In Azkarra Sterams, a `Topology` object must be define and provided through the an implementation of the `TopologyProvider` interface.
+In Azkarra Sterams, a `Topology` object must be defined and provided through the implementation of the `TopologyProvider` interface.

 Here is a simple example :